Bernie Sanders expresses concerns about Biden campaign

 As a candidate, Sanders frequently emphasized his economic plans, which were geared toward curtailing wealthy and powerful interests and championing working-class people.
 Biden has recently been touting his “Build Back Better” plan, which calls for immense new investments in American jobs and industry.

-And in questioning Biden’s outreach to Latino voters, among whom Sanders showed strength in the Democratic primary, the senator is touching on a topic that is increasingly on the minds of Democratic leaders.
+And in questioning Biden’s outreach to Latino voters, among whom Sanders showed strength in the primaries, the senator is touching on a topic that is increasingly on the minds of Democratic leaders.

-Polls have shown Biden leading Trump among Latinos, but not as widely as many Democrats hoped.
+Polls have shown Biden leading Trump among Latinos but not as widely as many Democrats hoped.
 As a result, fretful discussions are underway in the party about Biden’s standing with Latino voters in battleground states such as Florida, Arizona, North Carolina and Pennsylvania, where Latinos could play a pivotal role in the outcome.